Skip to main content

 Information Security Management

-ISAE 3402 are internationally recognized standards that report on operational controls supporting the data centre services that Teraco provides to clients.
-The report focuses on an organisation’s services provided, along with supporting processes, policies, procedures, personnel and operational activities that constitute the core activities relevant to users.
+ISAE 3402 are internationally recognised standards that report on operational controls supporting Teraco’s data centre services.
+The report focuses on an organisation’s services provided, along with supporting processes, policies, procedures, personnel, and operational activities that constitute the core activities relevant to users.

 Rating